dongzgh/dongzgh.github.io/journal.md

 * Sent cogeco bills to Min

 * [L3D-LMS](#l3d-lms)
-	* Subscribe enterpreneurship course online at udemy
+	* Subscribed enterpreneurship course "Entrepreneurship: How To Start A Business From Business Idea" from udemy
-	* Studied enterpreneurship course from udemy untill section 3
+	* Started learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy

 * [FS-AGW](#fs-agw)
 	* Attended sprint review meeting